 Dean Melanie Leslie has announced that Andrea Kupfer Schneider has been appointed Professor of Law and Director of the Kukin Program for Conflict Resolution, effective June 2022.
-Professor Schneider is taking on the directorship from Professor Lela Love, who built Cardozo’s conflict resolution program into a Top-Ten program in the field.
-Professor Love will continue her work at the law school as Founding Director and Professor of Law.
+Professor Schneider is taking on the directorship from Professor Lela Love, who built Cardozo’s conflict resolution program into a Top Ten program in the field.
+Professor Love will continue her work at the law school as Founding Director of the Kukin Program and Professor of Law.

 “Andrea Schneider is the perfect person to step into this role,” said Dean Leslie.
 “Her outstanding scholarship, many achievements in the field, and her experience building a national program in dispute resolution will ensure the continued growth of our ADR program, which is undoubtedly one of Cardozo’s most renowned successes.”